otaviojava/jcassandra-book/02-cassandra.md

 ## Inside a Cassandra node

 Once we discuss how Cassandra works in a cluster, we also need to talk about how it works internally and its parts.
-As soon as Cassandra receives a write operation, it stores the information in memory in a structure called `memtable` and also uses a structure on the disk, called` commit log`.
+As soon as Cassandra receives a write operation, it stores the information in memory in a structure called memtable and also uses a structure on the disk, called commit log.
 This commit log receives each write made by Cassandra and it remains even when the node is turned off.
 Thus, when writing begins, the sequence within a Cassandra node is:

 * Performs `logging` within the commit log